aca2025/aca2025.github.io/_sessions/NCS.md

 * Hopf Algebras and Their Combinatorics
 * Noncommutative Differential Equations
 * Multiple Zeta Values (or Zeta Polymorphism) and Polylogarithms
-* Representative Series (Sweedler's duals and their combinatorics)
+* Representative functions (Sweedler's duals and their combinatorics)